 I add a little bit of volume during the Lactate Threshold Training since the intensity of the intervals decreases.
 Then, I start to ramp up the training volume during the Endurance Training phase.
 Notice how the hours step down to recovery weeks throughout the training phases.

 Also, the minimum/maximum guideline is met for the 50K distance of my target event — training at least 6 hours/week for 3 weeks starting 6 weeks out from the race.

 The exact training hours each week will depend on how I’m recovering from the workouts, taking into account other life stressors that come along.
 But these estimates will provide guidance as I implement the plan on a weekly basis.

 This sample plan is for one athlete.
-Your plan will look different because you will need to customize it based on your own background and goals.
+Your plan will look different because you will need to create it based on your own background and goals.

-So there it is.
-You should now have a high-level training plan for your target event(s), customized for your own situation and unique needs.
-View the plan as a blueprint, rather than a final document set in stone.
+Once you have a high-level training plan for your target event(s), view the plan as a blueprint, rather than a final document set in stone.
 You will write the final version over the coming months as you glean feedback from your training each week and adapt your training to your specific situation and goals.

-The next and final step is to implement your plan by creating weekly schedules.
-This will be covered in the next lesson.
+The next and final step is to implement your plan by creating weekly schedules, which is discussed next.